umatidocs-labs/sample-calculator-extension/readme.md

 	business website.
     Get more installs, users on simplelender will discover you as an option they can use.

-How you earn revenue;
+How you earn revenue;<b>
-	By selling a pro version for your loan calculator.
-You have total control on the pricing of your simplelender version.
+ + By selling a pro version for your loan calculator.
+You have total control on the pricing of your simplelender version.<b>
-	Earn 30% recurring revenue from simplelender for every customer who discover us through you.
+ + Earn 30% recurring revenue from simplelender for every customer who discover us through you.

 Get Started
 1. Add the above displayed code at the top of your wordpress loan calculator - it is well commented.